Sam120204/Stock_Trading_Reddit/README.md

-# Stock_Trading_Reddit
+# TrendSage - Stock Prediction Reddit Tool

 ## Overview

-This project aims to develop a correlation between stock predictions based on the posts or comments on Reddit and the actual stock trends.
+TrendSage aims to develop a correlation between stock predictions based on the posts or comments on Reddit and the actual stock trends.
 The project fetches trending stocks, cryptocurrencies, and 4Chan /biz mentions data from the Apewisdom API and retrieves relevant Reddit posts and comments discussing these assets.
 This data is used to analyze sentiment and potential market movements.

 ## Features